 Before you go

 Prepare medications for altitude sickness.
-Seek advice from your doctor what medications you should take when experiencing AMS.
-You might consider bringing diamox which has been well-tested to be effective for prevention and treatment.
+Seek advice from your doctor on what medications you should take when experiencing AMS.
+You might consider bringing Diamox which has been well-tested to be effective for prevention and treatment.

 Buy proper travel insurance.
 However good your planning and however physically strong you are, accidents could happen, whether it is an injury or other sicknesses.
 You'll get peace of mind spending the extra dollar on save travel.